ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     }
     ```

-3. This is essentially an "infinite" access token because it technically never expires unless we change out secret or delete it from our database.
+3. This is essentially an "infinite" access token because it technically never expires unless we change our secret or delete it from our database.
 We should limit how long an access token is valid in order to decrease the chance of this token being compromised sometime in the future.

-    To do that, we'll add in an expiration time also in our `api.js`.
+To do that, we'll add in an expiration time also in our `controllers/api.js`.
 In your router's authorization endpoint, add the following:

       ```js
       const options = {